 We now provide youth activities such as detached youth work, summer activity programmes, crime diversionary projects, health and well being projects, etc. Working in this different way has meant that we now work more closely with other partners such as local authorities, local Councillors, Community groups, the Police, training providers, schools, residents associations and other stakeholders to deliver the quality work that greatly benefits young people and their communities.

 Our projects are often heavily subsidised and we feel that money should not be a barrier to access and participation in Staffs CYP projects.
 We rely on donations and we apply for grants and funding both locally and nationally.
 This is a big part of our work and without funding, the work could not continue.
-We also organise our own fundraising activities and this year’s fundraiser is once more at Oakamoor where we are recreating a famous pre-WW1 speed hill climb on Saturday 14th July 2018 during the Oakamoor Festival weekend.
-As last year's fundraising event was deemed a success, it was agreed to organise a bigger event this year, with the backing of the Oakamoor Festival Committee.
+We also organise our own fundraising activities and this year’s fundraiser is once more at Oakamoor where, for the third year in row, we are recreating a famous pre-WW1 speed hill climb on Saturday 13th July 2019 during the Oakamoor Festival weekend.
 Do come and support us on the day - it will be a wonderful occasion!

 If you cannot attend but would like donate to this very important cause, click here to access our page on the Virgin Money Giving website.

 Delivering successful programmes for young people is our aim; click here to view just some of the testimonials.